florianh12/GFXLabs/lab3b/README.md

-# GFXlab3a
+# GFXlab3b

-## Build Lab3a
+## Build Lab3b
-Navigate into the (currently empty) lab3a/build directory and run the following commands in the specified order:
+Navigate into the (currently empty) lab3b/build directory and run the following commands in the specified order:
 ```bash
 cmake ..
 cmake --build .
 ```

-## Start Lab3a
+## Start Lab3b
-Navigate into the lab3a/build directory and run:
+Navigate into the lab3b/build directory and run:
 ```bash
 ./lab3a [XML Filepath]
 ```
 This should generate the desired .png file in the current directory.

 While in the lab3a/build directory, some noteworthy filepaths are:
- - Black Image File: ../xml/black_file.xml
- - Example 1: ../xml/example1.xml
+ - Example 4: ../xml/example4.xml
- - Example 2: ../xml/example2.xml
+ - Example 5: ../xml/example5.xml
- - Example 3: ../xml/example3.xml
+ - Example 6: ../xml/example6.xml

 ## Claim
-I did all requested tasks (T1,T2,T3,T4 and T5).
+I did T1, T2 (although the pictures are too bright) and T3 (faulty transmittance) and started with T4 but didn't implement it yet.

 ## Tested environments
 - Almighty (connect via: ssh username@almighty.cs.univie.ac.at)